 ELLERY CREEK BIG HOLE – Ellery Creek Big Hole is a spectacular waterhole fed by the mighty Ellery Creek.
 It features a large waterhole ideal for swimming and is an ideal stop for a picnic.

 STANLEY CHASAM– This is the only part of the West MacDonnell National Park that you will have to pay entry for.
-Stanley Chasam is on Aboriginal Land and is part of the Iwupataka Land Trust and is bordered by the West MacDonnell National Park.
+Stanley Chasam is on Aboriginal Land and is part of the Iwupataka Land Trust.
+It is bordered by the West MacDonnell National Park.
 Stanley Chasam is popular for many tourists so be prepared to walk to trails with people.
 Its about a 20 minute walk one way walk and there will be some wildlife about on your walk.
 This walk takes you right into the chasam, its an ideal spot to capture some great photography.
 There is a kiosk on site where you can take a break and have a bite to eat.

 SIMPSONS GAP – Another of our favorites, pull into the car park and off you stroll.
 There is a walking trail adjacent to the creek bed which is suitable for everyone, it will take direct to the gap and if the creek bed is dry you can take the walk back to the car park through the creek bed.
 When we visited there was a small waterhole.
 The Visitors Center is just passed gate entrance it will give you points of interest with the park and provides information on the areas natural and cultural history.